Surgical Error & Malpractice

 - Incompetence.
 If a surgeon attempts a procedure without the requisite skill or experience and harms the patient in any measurable way, this is a clear example of malpractice.

 - Improper operation.
 It is possible for a surgeon to mistakenly operate on the wrong part of the body.
 In rare cases, patient charts may be confused, and a patient may undergo a procedure intended for another patient.
 These are examples of gross negligence and would most likely constitute medical malpractice.

 These are just a few examples of the types of surgical errors that can potentially lead to a medical malpractice claim.
 If you believe that you or a loved one suffered any type of harm while undergoing surgery in Baltimore, Bowie, Frederick, Annapolis, or anywhere else in Maryland state-wide, it is essential to know your options for legal recourse.
-Our Baltimore personal injury lawyer can help.
+Our Baltimore surgical error attorney can help.

 How Do I Know If I Have a Medical Malpractice Claim for Surgical Error?